paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-001-definitions-rules-of-construction-cross-references-and-related-matters.md

 **(d) Duty Status.—** The following definitions relating to duty status apply in this title:

-(1) The term “active duty” means full-time duty in the active military service of the United States.
+(1) The term “active duty” means full-time duty in the active military service of the United States, including sustained duty in the Space Force.
 Such term includes full-time training duty, annual training duty, and attendance, while in the active military service, at a school designated as a service school by law or by the Secretary of the military department concerned.
 Such term does not include full-time National Guard duty.

 (2) The term “active duty for a period of more than 30 days” means active duty under a call or order that does not specify a period of 30 days or less.